Editor's Note: Lindsay Durston contributed this piece during her internship at Athletic-Minded Traveler. She aspires to be a travel writer.

 WHAT IS IT?

-Although my personal experience is only a scientific study of one, consumers of protein shakes and energy bars should be aware that these convenient edibles can increase your risk for kidney disease and/or kidney stone formation.
+Although my personal experience is a non-scientific study of ONE, consumers of protein shakes and energy bars should be aware that these convenient edibles can increase your risk for kidney disease and/or kidney stone formation (uric stones).
+There are more than one type of kidney stone.
+Some result from a build-up of calcium and most pass through our urine without us knowing.
+But, if they expand to sizes of 2-3mm or more, get ready for some mean back pain, potential fever, possible nausea and hematuria (blood in urine).

 If French fries are your favorite guilty pleasure, and you especially like the fast food version from In-N-Out, Mickey D's or Arby's (those curly ones are amazing), I doubt home-made potato sticks will satisfy your grease craving.
 It would be like substituting fat-free cheese for the real thing.
 No bueno!